antag99/entreri/README.md

 * Simplify Phase enum and usage to not need ALL value.
 * Fix bug with time delta calculation.
 * Improve Result API in ControllerManage to not cause a type explosion.
+* Add @Clone attribute to allow more flexibility in `PropertyFactory.clone()` without requiring you to implement an entire PropertyFactory.

 ### 1.5.2
 * Improve PropertyFactory API to better support custom Property definitions